Australian Horse Racing

 |Fillies and Mares allowed 2.5kg from 1 August - 31 July|

-Weight For Age racing is for most people the highest level of horse racing with only the best horses capable of winning this racetype.
-The WFA scale grades weight carried according to the age and sex of each performer with no regard for number of races won or prizemoney.
-A true weight for age event is run at reasonably high speed but typically climaxes with a breakneck sprint home leaving only the strongest and fastest standing at race end.
+Weight For Age racing as run at the major carnivals is for most people the highest level of horse racing with only the best horses capable of winning this racetype.
+The WFA scale grades weight carried according to the age and sex of each performer with no regard for number of races won or prize money.